 Technical Analysis and Cryptocurrency Trading

-Savvy traders understand the immense value of market data when trading cryptocurrencies.
+Savvy traders understand the immense value of market data when trading cryptocurrency.
 Using both fundamental and technical analysis, you can manage their risk by identifying emerging trends and market behavior.
-Although these indicators can be intimidating for newbies, a little research goes a long way!
+Although these indicators, also known as cryptocurrency trading signals, can be intimidating for newbies, a little research goes a long way!

 In line with long-term trading strategies like DCA, fundamental analysis studies the fundamental factors influencing digital asset prices.
 These factors may include the project’s state vision and goals, the quality of the project’s team, the level of the project’s activity on Github, the project’s social media presence and size of its community, and the project’s history of completing its stated goals, among other things.
 Using this method for short term analysis is especially challenging, given the high volatility in the cryptocurrency markets.